Hass Avocados: History, Nutrition and More

 Avocados can be a healthy part of your diet notwithstanding the fact that roughly 85-percent of the calories in an avocado are fat, That's because the avocado fat is predominately the essential healthy fats including polyunsaturated fats, monounsaturated fats.
 These well-known healthy fats help your body fight inflammation.
 They also keep your appetite in check between meals because they stabilize blood-sugar levels.
 And, they work to help lower your risk of heart disease by lowering bad cholesterol.
 Avocados are also full of fiber, magnesium, and vitamin K. With all these healthy advantages and the fact that avocados are a tasty and versatile fruit that you can serve and enjoy in a variety of ways should make them a necessity for your next trip to the market.

-According to the Haas Avocado Board in Irvine, California; a standard serving of avocado is roughly 1 oz. of avocado. a medium sized avocado has five servings.
-One-fifth of that medium avocado has roughly 50 calories and nearly 20 vitamins and minerals making it an excellent nutrient choice.
+According to the Haas Avocado Board in Irvine, California, a standard serving of avocado is roughly 1 oz. of avocado. a medium sized avocado has five servings.
+One-fifth of that medium avocado has approximately 50 calories and nearly 20 vitamins and minerals making it an excellent nutrient choice.

-Technically, it’s a berry.
-Yet unlike any other berry you can think of, it’s not sweet or inviting to eat while still on the branch.
+Technically, the avocado is a berry.
+Unlike any other berry you can think of, it’s not sweet or inviting to eat while still on the branch.
 The name avocado comes from the Aztec word ahuacatl, which means “testicle,” so named because avocados typically grow in pairs and hang heavy on the tree.
-Spanish conquistadors came to call them aguacate, a name that was further bastardized by English speakers (a young George Washington wrote in 1751 of the popularity of “agovago pears” in Barbados); once exported back to Spain, they became known as abogado, a word that meant “advocate” or “lawyer.”
+Spanish conquistadors came to call them aguacate, a name that was further bastardized by English speakers (a young George Washington wrote in 1751 of the popularity of “agovago pears” in Barbados); once exported back to Spain, they became known as Abogado, a word that meant “advocate” or “lawyer.”
 The avocado fruit became a staple in Central and South America but didn’t land in California until the 1850s, when an avocado tree was imported from Nicaragua by a private citizen as a botanical curiosity.

 Tree Fresh California Hass Avocados Year Around